Nina-Konovalova/Bayesian-optimization-for-polymer-translocation-task/README.md

 ### Mass distribution task

-The second option is to run recover for mass distribution task.
+The second option is to run recovery for the mass distribution task.
 All configs and arguments can be found

 To run your test video just run: